Overview: Our college supply list is based on real experience and practical common sense. Save money!

 I remember the summer before the eldest’s freshman year.
 She is a researcher and a planner, and on the internet somewhere, she found a list of “what every freshman should buy for college.”
 It was a long list, let me tell you!
 But we faithfully bought it all… and she told me later that a lot of it she never really needed.

-So we’ve learned from that mistake and have narrowed down the list to what we feel are the necessary things.
-Obviously this is not an exhaustive list — it’s just the things we think most college students will find helpful, based on our experiences shopping and my girls’ experiences living at college.
+So we learned from that mistake and now, after shopping for college supplies for two more kids, we have narrowed down the list to what we feel are the necessary things.
+Obviously this is not an exhaustive list — it’s just the things we think most college students will find helpful, based on my three girls’ experiences living on three different campuses.

 Our Recommended College Supply List